catalyst/nagios-datacentre-checks/README.md

 Check that no one-wire sensors in the given owfs path are over or under the threshold temperatures.
 Michael Fincham &lt;michael.fincham@catalyst.net.nz&gt;.
-This file is licensed under the GNU General Public License version 3.

 optional arguments:
   -h, --help            show this help message and exit